RowanStecks/Programming-Practicum/README.md

 CS211 - Programming Practicum - Taken Fall 2024

-The class had 7 programming projects in C and C++.
+The class had 7 programming projects, the first 5 in C and the last 2 in C++.